curl/everything-curl/usingcurl/proxies/env.md

 it runs to see if a proxy is requested to get used.

-You specify the proxy by setting a variable named `[scheme]_proxy` to hold the proxy host name (the same way you would specify the host with `-x`).
+You specify the proxy by setting a variable named `[scheme]_proxy` to hold the proxy hostname (the same way you would specify the host with `-x`).
 If you want to tell curl to use a proxy when access an HTTP server, you set the `http_proxy` environment variable.
 Like this: